hanelske/NRT/_pages/vist_lapalma.md

 <figure class="half">
     <a href="/NRT/_pages/GTC_group_smol.jpeg"><img src="/NRT/_pages/GTC_group_smol.jpeg"></a>
     <a href="/NRT/_pages/CMT_group_smol.jpeg"><img src="/NRT/_pages/CMT_group_smol.jpeg"></a>
-    <figcaption>Caption describing these two images.</figcaption>
+    <figcaption>Left: Team photo in front of the GTC.
+Right: The group visits the Carlsberg Meridian Telescope. </figcaption>
 </figure>

-The teams met with the ING director Marc Barcells and the architect to discuss the NRT site and plans.
+The teams also met with the ING director Marc Barcells and the architect to discuss the NRT site and plans.